 SIN activities in Kuwait are focused on the following priority thematic areas:

-- Cyber and ICT
+- cyber and ICT

-The Gulf Science and Innovation Network consist of three officers covering all six Gulf Cooperation Council countries, with the Head of SIN (Gulf) leading from Doha.
+The Gulf Science and Innovation Network consist of six officers covering all six Gulf Cooperation Council countries, with the Head of SIN (Gulf) leading from Doha.
 While SIN is based out of the British Embassy in Doha, we work in partnership with the Prosperity team at the British Embassy in Kuwait.
 We also work closely with DIT and Political teams, as well as with the British Council.

 For an introductory brief which covers the local Science and Innovation landscape, UK priorities and activities in Kuwait, read the UK Science and Innovation Network Country Snapshot.